JasmineOuO/MeaningfulNonsense/src/pages/blog/27-07-2020-solace-part-3-two-faced.md

 The person whose presence never seemed to fade away even when his soul had already left this world.
 Yet, here he was.
 Standing before me looking anything but dead.
 And perhaps, in that moment, I didn’t want to think about my reality.
 Maybe, I just wanted to drown happily in this hallucination and just forget.
 And maybe that’s exactly what I decided to do.

  “Woah, are you okay?
 I’ve been calling your name too many times, I’ve lost count already,” Grayson shouted through the booming sounds falling over us.
-His eyes were brimming with concern as the rest of his visage stayed the same; tan skin that made his white shirt glow brightly and the mixed scent of dove soap and liquor.
+His eyes were brimming with concern but the rest of his visage stayed the same; tan skin that made his white shirt glow brightly and the mixed scent of dove soap and liquor.

 I couldn’t help myself from brushing fingers against his freckled face.
 Just so that my mind could feel him.
 To feel the actual flesh against my palm.
-So I could really make sure that he was there, that he wasn’t some twisted illusion or ghost in front of me.
+I needed to know that he was really there, that he wasn’t some twisted illusion or ghost in front of me.

 Then I breathed out a smile before wrapping my arms around him in a tight embrace.
 I couldn’t describe the raw happiness and relief that washed over me, but I felt an unsteadiness to the feeling.

-His arms came around me and a hand gently began to rub my back.
+His arms came around me and a hand gently began to patted my back.
 Then his voice filled my ears, “Did something happen?”
 The question made me instantly let go, because hearing the words made me realize that I was sick of hearing him speak this way.
-Always filled with sadness or concern.
+A voice always filled with sadness or concern.
 There was never a glimpse of joy and I was prepared to do anything just to see him crack a genuine smile and let his infectious laugh ring over and over again in my mind.

-“Woah, sorry I jumped you like that.
-I just needed to hide from this drunk dude that was trying to pull me to the dance floor.”
-I answered sheepishly as I let my eyes wander behind him.
+“Wow, sorry I jumped you like that.
+I just needed to hide from this drunk dude that was trying to pull me to the dance floor,” I answered sheepishly as I let my eyes wander behind him.

 He looked behind his back for a moment before turning around and speaking with a laughter that made my heart glow.
-“Wait, wait, wait, wait…a guy here was trying to hit on you?
+“Wait, wait, wait, wait…a guy *here* was trying to hit on you?
 This is a gay bar, right?”
 His laughter only grew, and I couldn’t help but join him.
 I didn’t dare stop him.
 Not when the sound that echoed in my ears was miraculously making me feel…alive again.

 Then, the laughter died down and he spoke again, “Well, if you see that person again, don’t hesitate to say that you are actually here with your husband and we are just trying something different.”

 It was finally my turn to burst out laughing.
-God, I forgot how good that felt.

 He continued to wear his carefree smile as he said, “Why don’t you go find us some seats and I’ll get us something strong and hang-over worthy?”

 I couldn’t help reflecting his expression before nodding and replying, “Sounds good.”
-Then turned my heels and allowed my body to lead me away from him.
+Then, I turned my heels and allowed my body to lead me away from him.

 Yet each step I took felt strained, as if an invisible force was grabbing onto my ankles.
-But when my eyes travelled down to my feet, only a pool of darkness could be seen.
-I tried to focus my eyes and catch a glimpse, but my mind felt hazy, as if it were floating up in the clouds.
-Confusion unravelled in me as I tried to remember what I was doing before I saw Grayson.
+But when my eyes traveled down to my feet, only a pool of darkness could be seen.
+I tried to focus my eyes and catch a glimpse, but my mind felt hazy, as if they were floating up in the clouds.
+Confusion unraveled in me when I tried to remember what I was doing before I saw Grayson.
 But that only made my head feel heavier.

  I wanted to believe that it was just the adrenaline pumping through my veins, but something felt off.
 And as I tried to take another step forward, my body had to fight off the abrupt whirl of dizziness that engulfed my mind.
-Then suddenly, the music began to fall; only to be silenced by the heavy thumping of my own heart.
+Then, suddenly, the music began to fall; only to be silenced by the heavy thumping of my own heart.

 But a terrifying scream tore me away from the feeling and my head snapped back.
 There were distinct shots of guns being fired.
 My mind felt like it was short-circuiting, unable to grasp the situation properly until I heard something hit the ground next to me.
 I flinched hard in shock before looking down at what had just fallen down.

 The sight made me choke up as the reality of what was going on began to settle in.
 My knees only shook as they fell to the floor while trembling hands reached out to touch the limp body lying before me.
 I could feel something wet and sticky on the person’s shirt before noticing the dark crimson blood pooling around his body.

-Shit.
+*Shit*.

 I shot up faster than my body was prepared for, and my vision was immediately swarmed with black dots.
 But I violently shook them away as I tumbled away from the body before me.
 Then, I started to run.